Search

 Be kind: This may be an obvious one, but in my experience, most people and organisations that are kind first, seem to be the most inclusive.
 Show that you care about someone as a human being ask them how they are, ask how their families or pets are.
 It doesn’t take much to start this ball rolling.

-This article is adapted from our programme “Developing Inclusive Attitude” which is available on our learning platform Include LXP.
+This article is taken from on of our programmes called “Developing Inclusive Attitude”.
 This five-part programme looks at what behaviours are needed to develop inclusive attitudes in your day-to-day working life.
 To find out more about how this and other programmes can be made available to employees in your organisation, please reach out to us at info@indiversecompany.com.